 Want to snap scenic photos?
 Book a Death Valley Sightseeing and Stargazing Photography Tour.

-See Related: Fun & Best Thins to Do in Eureka, California
+See Related: Things to Do in Eureka, California

 20. Take Photos at Alabama Hills National Scenic Area